GoogleChromeLabs/selenium-assistant/docs/index.md

 # Drivers

-To use this package, you'll need to set include / download the drivers yourself.
+To use this package, you'll need to include / download the drivers for each browser yourself, this is to reduce dependencies for this project.
 For example:

 To use Google Chrome: